proddata/crate/docs/config/cluster.rst

 ..
 NOTE::

    This allocation setting has no effect on the :ref:`recovery
-   <glossary-shard-recovery>` of primary shards!
+   <gloss-shard-recovery>` of primary shards!
 Even when
    ``cluster.routing.allocation.enable`` is set to ``none``, nodes will recover their unassigned local primary shards immediatelly after restart.